SanketChopade777/Agro-Pro-Website/README.md

 - **WeatherWise**: Delivers accurate weather forecasts and real-time updates, empowering farmers to plan effectively and mitigate risks. ☀️🌧️
 - **TrackMate**: Enables real-time location tracking for monitoring assets, vehicles, or personnel, ensuring safety and efficiency. 📍🗺️
 - **Multilingual Support**: Using Google Translator API, AgroPro is accessible to a diverse audience. 🌐💬
+- **Government Schemes & Application Guide**: A dedicated section providing complete information on government agricultural schemes, eligibility criteria, benefits, and step-by-step application guidance. 🏛️📜
+- **Crop Cultivation Calculator:** Helps farmers estimate the number of crops they can cultivate based on their land area, improving resource allocation. 📏🌾

 ## Getting Started: 🚀